Skip to content

 5.2 Pointers and Arrays

 In most cases, an array name decays into a pointer to its first element.
-But hey, we must note this—an array is not a pointer!!!
+However, we must be careful—arrays are not pointers!

 c